hashgraph/hedera-improvement-proposal/HIP/hip-xxxx.md

 ## Security Implications

 The newly added flows will adopt the HAPI authorization logic.
-In this way the transaction would be successful only if the given contract making the call is set as a `feeScheduleKey` to the token.
+In this way the transaction would be successful only if the given contract making the call is set as a `feeScheduleKey` to the token or a threshold key including the calling contract ID is set for the same.
 We will apply the `TokenFeeScheduleUpdate` throttle mechanism.

 ## How to Teach This